webplatform/docs/css/properties/padding-top/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The following examples use the '''padding-top''' attribute and the '''padding-top''' property to change the padding of the elements.
+|Description=The following examples use the '''padding-top''' property to change the padding of the elements.
 |Code=h1 { padding-top: 5%; }
 p { padding-top: 10px; }
 }}{{Single Example